Citer SA

 Citer is a French-based car rental company branded as National/Citer.
 It was established by Citroën in 1968 and was sold to Enterprise Holdings by PSA Peugeot Citroën in 2011.

+Background

 Citer has owned the Spanish car rental company Atesa since 1989 and was also sold to Enterprise.
 Since 1998 Citer was a National franchise holder and has 250 sites in France and a further 110 in Spain.
 In 2011 Citer and Atesa has a fleet of 30,000 vehicles.